XRPLF/xrpl-dev-portal/content/ledger_format.md

 If an account modifies a trust line to put it in a non-default state, then that trust line counts towards the account's owner reserve.
 In a RippleState node, the `lsfLowReserve` and `lsfHighReserve` flags indicate which account(s) are responsible for the owner reserve.
 The `rippled` server automatically sets these flags when it modifies a trust line.

-The values that count towards a a trust line's non-default state are as follows:
+The values that count towards a trust line's non-default state are as follows:

 | High account responsible if... | Low account responsible if... |
 |-----------------------|----------------------|